-This supported target platform is the Neoverse N1 System Development Platform (N1SDP), implemented in meta-arm-bsp.
+This supported target platform is the Neoverse N1 System Development Platform (N1SDP), implemented in the meta-arm-bsp Yocto BSP layer.

 To enable this, the n1sdp.yml Target Platform Config includes common configuration from the meta-ewaol-config/kas/include/arm-machines.yml kas configuration file, which defines the BSPs, layers, and dependencies required when building for the n1sdp.